The64thGamer/cheeseepedia/content/wiki/Large Munch Plush (1996).md

 Its tag reads as **'Chuck E. Cheese's** © 1996 ShowBiz Pizza Time, Inc. Made in China'.
 The back reads as ALL NEW MATERIAL Contents: Polyester Fiber ОН 17389 РА 5081 MA 1340 ME 3658 Dennis Foland, Inc. San Jose, CA'.
 ###Differences Between Smaller Size###
-There aren't many differences between this plush and it's  except for the glaring difference in the size of the plastic eyes.
+There aren't many differences between this plush and it's [smaller size]({{< ref "wiki/Small Munch Plush (1996).md" >}}) except for the glaring difference in the size of the plastic eyes.
 The eyes are significantly better looking on this plush compared to it's smaller size.
 ##Gallery##
 <gallery>
 File:LMunch96Back.jpg|Plush Back